SinghAman21/code-in-the-dark/README.md

 ### code-in-the-dark

-- Follow the instruction given in the readme file
+- Follow the instruction given in the respective readme file for each task